 The first year of the four-year training program consists of a categorical psychiatry internship (PGY1 residency) at Meharry Medical College Department of Psychiatry.
-Five PGY1 positions are available.
-These residents work closely with fifteen (15) upper-level residents (PGY 2–PGY 4).
 The Department of Psychiatry is responsible for curriculum, oversight, and support for the psychiatry residents.
 Since a number of the rotations take place within the VA Murfreesboro, VA Nashville, Parthenon Pavilion at Centennial, Nashville General Hospital, Elam Mental Health Center (EMHC), the Residency Program Director collaborates closely with the administrators of these sites to design and implement a well-integrated experience.

 During the PGY1, the resident develops his/her identity as a physician and gains familiarity with Meharry Medical College and the communities it serves.
 Residents are given considerable responsibility for patient care to foster competence in psychiatric medicine.
 PGY1s rotate on the general medical and psychiatry teaching service, with a protected five-hour didactic block on Tuesday afternoons.
 This didactic seminar further prepares residents for fluency in psychiatric practice.